Sesan Peter Ayodeji

-Sesan Peter Ayodeji (born 4 April 1972) is a Nigerian academic and professor of mechanical engineering at the Federal University of Technology Akure (FUTA).
+Sesan Peter Ayodeji (born 4 April 1972) is a Nigerian academic and professor of mechanical engineering at the Federal University of Technology Akure.
 He is known for contributions to machine and process design, applied ergonomics, and industrial systems optimization.
 He won the Nigeria Prize for Science in 2022 for co-developing a process plant for plantain flour production.
 Ayodeji completed his postdoctoral program at the Tshwane University of Technology, Pretoria, South Africa from 2012 to 2013.

 His research interests include engineering systems optimization, machine efficiency, human-centered design in industrial processes.
 He has written numerous peer-reviewed publications and has participated in research initiatives related to academic development, industry practices, and policy discussions in Nigeria.
 A registered engineer with the Council for the Regulation of Engineering in Nigeria (COREN) and a Fellow of the Nigerian Society of Engineers (FNSE), he is also a member of several professional organizations, including the International Association of Engineers (IAENG), Nigerian Institution of Mechanical Engineers (NiMechE), Material Society of Nigeria (MMSN), and the Nigerian Institution of Engineering Management (NIIEM).